ahmednr123/rest-api/README.md

 offset|Offset to document record for pagination|0
 limit|Limit the number of documents to show per query|10

-If there are more records in the list the reply json is going to contain a `next_offset` key which can be used to access the next document records
+If there are more records in the list the reply json is going to contain a `next_offset` key which can be used to access the next document records.

 ### Example